UgCS SkyHub 3 & True Terrain Following (TTF)

 The UgCS SkyHub 3 solution is a hardware and software set designed to enhance UAV capabilities for commercial surveying and inspection purposes.
 In essence, it is the onboard computer that it is at the heart of your UgCS drone-based geophysical sensor system.
-Watch a video on setting up UgCS SkyHub and TTF on an M300RTK, here.
+Watch a video on setting up UgCS SkyHub and TTF on an M300RTK with a SENSYS R4 Magnetomer, here.

 The UgCS Sensor System